MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-post-tasks.md

 Perform the following tasks to verify that the upgrade was successful.

 - Check the health state of the management and gateway servers, and agents in the Health Service Watcher state view.
-In the **Administration** workspace of the Operations console, ensure that the management and gateway servers, and agents are healthy.
+In the **Administration** workspace of the Operations console, ensure that the management and gateway servers and agents are healthy.
 In the **Monitoring** workspace, check if there are any alerts related to the management group health.
 - Review the event logs of all the management servers for new errors.
 Sort alerts by the last-modified column to review the new alerts.
-- Monitor CPU and memory utilization, and disk I/O on your database servers to ensure that they're functioning normally.
+- Monitor CPU and memory utilization and disk I/O on your database servers to ensure that they're functioning normally.
 - If the Reporting feature is installed, select Reporting, and then run a generic performance report to ensure that Reporting is functioning correctly.

 ### Apply the workaround to make the AD rules work